Kittzor/website/README.md

-this i a work in progress, come back later
+this is a work in progress, come back later